faveosuite/faveo-server-images/_docs/installation/providers/enterprise/troubleshoot.md

 ```
 /var/www/html/faveo
 ```
-- Next, Select an Option from the Menu You will be prompted to select one from the following:
+- Next, select any Option from the Menu.
+You will be prompted to select one from the following:
  - Example:

 ```